Excerpts

 He used his front and back flippers to push through the sand to the surface to seek the brightness that would lead him, and hundreds of other turtles, towards the sea.
 Struggling forward over seaweed, driftwood, plastic bottles and debris washed up or dropped on the beach, he pressed on.
 That wasn’t his only problem.
 Seagulls, crabs, dogs and other creatures were close by, eager to eat fresh, tender hatchlings before they got to the sea.
 It was heavy going; his life had only just begun a short time ago.
 His eyes focused ahead, energy propelling him towards the water, trying hard not to notice those snatched by the predators.

-Extract from Hollityne's Quest
+Excerpt from Hollityne's Quest.

 Coffee Interlude